-STORY HOUR - STARTING Friday October 18th every Friday for under 5 yrs. old
+STORY HOUR - New Hours starting Friday March 14th every Friday for under 5 yrs. old

 Town of Broadview Mission Statement:

 The purpose of the Town of Broadview is to provide leadership through a fiscally responsible proactive approach in governance that will provide sustainable infrastructure and services, encourage partnerships and facilitate growth, to enhance the quality of life for our residents.